eddyekofo94/pyramidVue/README.md

 # test your project
 make test
 # run your project
-# webpack-dev-server runs on localhost:8080
+# Go to: localhost:6543 (webpack-dev-server runs on localhost:8080)
 make run
 ```